Starfish-develop/Starfish/README.md

 * actually, it looks like past a certain point, myModel.evaluate() is using outdated parameters?

-THEN

-* Identify the pixel with the largest residual
-* Instantiate a region with mu = pixel (+/- 2 or 3 pixels), a, sigma in some range
-* We can have some priors on this region, ie, must remain w/in 5 AA of originally declared bad point.
-These priors are updated on the general model
-* These regions can be stored as individual sparse matrices, and then final covariance matrix is a super-position of all of them

 Open questions:

 * How many times should we add lines?
 Do you ever delete lines?